ahmed-musallam/aem-saml/README.md

 > in a production setup, you'll need to add the host of your IdP. for example, if your IdP is at the host `idp.mycompany.com` that is the host you need to add to the allow field.
 In our case, the IdP is at localhost.

+### Default IDP Users
+There are three static users configured in the IdP, see them in this file: [`config/simplesamlphp/authsources.php`](config/simplesamlphp/authsources.php).
+You can add/edit users, kill the container and run commands above.

 #### Testing